trip5/yoradio/README.md

 - fixes for screens that can't display certain characters (add to `myoptions.h`)
   - `#define YO_FIX` // changes ёRadio to yoRadio for screens that can't print ё
   - `#define PRINT_FIX` // fix Chinese certain screens so they don't display gibberish
-    - hijacks utf8RusGFX.h (which is meant for Russian model displays that can handle certain Russian characters)
+    - hijacks `utf8RusGFX.h` (which is meant for Russian model displays that can handle certain Russian characters)
     - will transliterate as many European characters as possible by dropping accents
-    - will transliterate Cyrillic.. probably badly
+    - will transliterate Cyrillic... probably badly
     - will transliterate various punctuation and currency symbols
     - any characters that can't be handled will be replaced by a space
 - ESPFileUpdater can update and download files (used in multiple places)